minhlong94/blog/_posts/2021-09-10-A-Neural-Network-To-Print-From-1-to-50.md

 <]>.[-]]<<++++++[-<++++++++>]<.[-]<<[-<+>]
 ```

-# Conclusion
+# Final take
-What do you want me to conclude anyway?
 Thanks everyone who participated and enjoyed in this conversation!